 The Fine Arts Boosters’ Music Assistance Program is designed to reduce financial barriers that our young musicians may face while pursuing their interest in music.
 This program is designed for children with demonstrated financial need (free/reduced lunch) or other family financial circumstances that would preclude them from obtaining music instruction or materials.

-Applications must be submitted directly by a South Kingstown School District music teacher and may be used for music lessons, sheet music, instructional books, instrumental camp, rental or purchase of reasonably-priced instruments, and other purposes deemed appropriate by SK music teachers.
+Applications must be submitted directly by a South Kingstown School District music teacher and may be used for music or vocal lessons, sheet music, instructional books, instrumental camp, rental or purchase of reasonably-priced instruments, and other purposes deemed appropriate by SK music teachers.
 If you are interested in a Music Assistance Program scholarship for your child, please contact the music teacher at their school.

 OTHER COMMUNITY PARTNERSHIPS